indigotech/taq-github-bot/src/data/local/github/tracks-react/track-0/steps/step-1.md

 On the end of every task of this onboard, comment the word `Finish` on the issue to receive your next task (you can try reloading the page if it's taking too long).
 You can also comment the word `next`, in case you had to skip the current task.
+Any problem with me, you can ask your tutor for help.